Schubert's last sonatas

 One of the reasons for the long period of neglect of Schubert's piano sonatas seems to be their dismissal as structurally and dramatically inferior to the sonatas of Beethoven.
 In fact, the last sonatas contain distinct allusions and similarities to works by Beethoven, a composer Schubert venerated.
 Nevertheless, musicological analysis has shown that they maintain a mature, individual style.
-Schubert's last sonatas are now praised for that mature style, manifested in unique features such as a cyclical formal and tonal design, chamber music textures, and a rare depth of emotional expression.
+The last sonatas are now praised for that mature style, manifested in unique features such as a cyclical formal and tonal design, chamber music textures, and a rare depth of emotional expression.

 Each one of the three sonatas is cyclically intraconnected by diverse structural, harmonic and melodic elements tying together all movements, as well as interconnecting all three sonatas together.
 Consequently, they are often regarded as a trilogy.
 They also contain specific allusions and similarities to other Schubert compositions, such as his Winterreise song cycle; these connections point to turbulent emotions expressed in the sonatas, often understood as highly personal and autobiographical.
 Indeed, some researchers have suggested specific psychological narratives for the sonatas, based on historical evidence concerning the composer's life.